amylour/irish_wildlife_matchup/README.md

   - A user can set out to beat their previous scores using the timer and moves counter.
   - A user can reset their game using the reset button if they do not acheive their desired score.
+  - A user can visit the linked interactive page that features the animals from the game to learn more about them.

 ---